kvanerkelens/netlify-cms/docs/architecture.md

 Entries are loaded and persisted through a `backend` that will typically represent a `git` repository.

+## Collection entries

+There are two types of collection entries, namely a `folder` and a `file` type.
+A `folder` entry describes the settings for a group of files in a specific folder, whereas a `file` entry defines the configuration for a specific file or set of files.

+The main difference between these types is that each `file` entry has its own fields specified individually, while the separate files within a `folder` all use the same field specification.

 ## State shape / reducers
 **Auth:** Keeps track of the logged state and the current user.